 Interview methods may vary depending on the circumstances and/or geographical location of the applicant.
 For example, interviews may take place on a one-to-one basis or via Skype, video conferencing or telephone.

 Where possible, the School of Dentistry will accommodate requests for alternative interview dates; however, an alternative cannot be guaranteed.

 We operate a ‘gathered field’ system when considering applications to the Dental Hygiene and Dental Therapy BSc and Dental Surgery MChD/BChD, Oral Science BSc courses.
 This means that the majority of applicants are notified of the outcome of their application following the application deadline.
 In cases where an applicant does not meet the minimum entry requirements, notification may be received before the deadline.

 All applicants for the Dental Surgery MChD/BChD, Oral Science BSc are required to sit a BMAT.
 Where an applicant takes the test in both sittings, only their first attempt will be considered.
 Any applicants who do not sit the test will be rejected automatically.

 Please note that a BMAT is not required for the Dental Hygiene and Dental Therapy BSc.

 Other assessment methods

-Please note, some applicants to the School of Dentistry, such as mature students, may be requested to provide a piece of written work and/or undertake a test as part of the admissions process.
+Please note that some applicants to the School of Dentistry, such as mature students, may be requested to provide a piece of written work and/or undertake a test as part of the admissions process.
 Further details will be provided to the applicant as required.

-As outlined in the Contextual admissions schemes section above, the School of Dentistry will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.
+As outlined in the Contextual admissions schemes section of this page, the School of Dentistry will consider prospective students via the Alternative Entry Scheme run by the Lifelong Learning Centre.

 Decisions and communications with applicants